wso2/docs-is/en/docs/compliance/california-consumer-privacy-act.md

 In the following instances, the system should obtain user consent.

--   User self-registration.
+-   User self-registration
--   User provisioning to third party systems or from third party systems.
+-   User provisioning to third party systems or from third party systems
--   Sharing user attributes through single sign-on (SSO).
+-   Sharing user attributes through single sign-on (SSO)
--   Federating identities.
+-   Federating identities

 The user should have the following capabilities.

--   Review given consent.
+-   Review given consent
--   Modify given consent.
+-   Modify given consent
--   Revoke given consent.
+-   Revoke given consent

 Currently, there is an open standard regarding [Consent Receipt Management](https://kantarainitiative.org/confluence/display/infosharing/Consent+Receipt+Specification) from the Kantara initiative.
 An IAM provider who supports such open standards will provide leverage over proprietary protocols when adopting such capabilities to a system.